NickLargey/Python-Work/README.md

 # Python-Work
-Scripts written to automate mainly data entry tasks
+Scripts written to automate data entry tasks at work